11 Key Details Examples You’ll Actually Want To Teach

 Sensory descriptors are key details that describe how to experience a thing or situation with one or more of the five senses.

-This article gives an example of sensory key details.
+The article "Sensational: How different are animals senses?" gives an example of sensory key details.
 It tells us how dogs smell out of each nostril, and how this special skill helps them easily pinpoint the direction of a smell, which is harder for humans.
 Use the Understanding Text Structure (Compare & Contrast) text set to access this article.

 9. Examples